5 Types of Hernias in Dogs

 Perineal Hernia

-Collies, Boston Terriers, and some other breeds are more likely to develop perineal hernias due to their genetics.
+Collies and Boston terriers are more likely to develop perineal hernias due to their genetics.

-Neutering your dog during or after treatment reduces the chance that they’ll develop more hernias in the future and will likely be recommended by your vet.
+Medications may help manage symptoms or reduce straining, but surgical repair is generally required to resolve perineal hernias.
+Neutering your dog during or after treatment reduces the chance that they’ll develop future hernias and will likely be recommended by your vet.

 Hiatal Hernia